aaronwei21/aaronwei21.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm an undergraduate student at [UBC](https://www.ubc.ca/) studying mathematics and computer science, but I'm usually considering problems in statistics.
-My current interests lie in statistical machine learning, kernel methods, hypothesis testing, and causal inference.
-Due to my past life studying pure mathematics, I'm also strongly drawn towards problems with rich components of analysis, stochastic processes, and other mathy bits.
-I'm fortunate to be working on these topics under the supervision of [Dr. Danica Sutherland](https://djsutherland.ml/) as a research assistant.
+I'm an undergraduate student at [UBC](https://www.ubc.ca/) studying mathematics and computer science.
+My current interests lie in statistical machine learning and kernel methods with guidance from problems in hypothesis testing.
+Due to my past life studying pure mathematics, I'm also strongly drawn towards problems with components of analysis, stochastic processes, and other mathy bits.
+I'm fortunate to be working on these topics under the supervision of [Dr. Danica Sutherland](https://djsutherland.ml/).